Hypfer/esp8266-vindriktning-particle-sensor/README.md

 Therefore, to add Wi-Fi connectivity, we just need to also listen to the TX of the Sensor and decode those messages.
 The Ikea uC will do all that polling stuff for us.

+As reported in #16, the transitions from Green to Yellow and Yellow to Red in the Ikea firmware are at around 30 and 100μg/m³.

 ## ToDo

 Reconfiguration of a provisioned device without having to OTAU a firmware that clears the settings would be nice.